InstitutionalGrammar/IG-Inception-Layers/README.md

 Institutional Grammar Layers for Inception Annotation Platform

-**Note: This project is under development and currently undergoing evaluation.**
+**Note: This project is open for feedback based on users of Inception.
+Ideally, please use the issue tracker for this purpose.**

+**Update:** Please note there there is now a purpose-built tool called [**IG Parser**](https://newinstitutionalgrammar.org/ig-parser.html) to support the encoding of institutional statements.

 ## Content